MandBea-Media-Labs/cost-of-concrete/.augment/rules/linear/linear-issue-create.md

         - [ ] Create Component X
         - [ ] Add Unit Tests
         - [ ] Integrate with Store
         ```

+*   **Step D: Direction Comment***
+    *   Create an initial **Comment** for *each* issue (Root Issue and Sub-Issue(s)) with the following directions:
+        **Comment Message**:
+        ```markdown
+        - When checking out and beginning work on an issue:
+        -   You must mark the issue as 'In Progress'
+        - When completing an issue always:
+            - Ensure a detailed work summary comment was left within the issue
+            - Update the markdown Task List in the description truthfully
+            - Mark the issue as 'Done'
+        ```

 ### 3. Execution & Completion Protocol